top of page

 Our domestic summer food supply is at risk

-One big field produces much of BC's spring/early summery field vegetables.
+One big field produces much of BC's spring/early summer field vegetable production.

-• Last season approximately 70% of BC's domestic potatoes were produced from this farmland from spring to mid-summer.
+• For example, in 2021, approximately 70% of BC's domestic potatoes were produced from this farmland from spring to mid-summer.

-• Cabbage, parsnips and carrots and much of the squash production in Canada also starts here.
+• Cabbage, parsnips, carrots, and much of the squash production in Canada also start here.

 See below to become part of the solution: